 - Golden oregano: edible and has foliage that is a beautiful shade of gold

-- Marjoram: similar in taste to Greek oregano, but is a little less mild and less spicy; it is also used in recipes from the Middle East and Southern Europe
+- Marjoram: similar in taste to Greek oregano, but is a little less mild and less spicy

 - Syrian oregano: mostly used in a Middle Eastern spice mixture called za’atar, which also contains sesame seeds and ground sumac

 A member of the mint family, Cuban oregano has thick, fuzzy leaves and a very strong, but pleasant odor.
 It is saw-toothed at the edges of the leaves, and its flowers can be pink, lavender, or white.
-The plants themselves grow up to 18 inches tall, but they should never be left in full sun because they may burn.
-Some people grow Cuban oregano as a house plant, but it is delicious when used to flavor pizzas and a host of other Mediterranean dishes.
-Because of its strong flavor, it is recommended that you use lower quantities of this herb than you do other types of oregano, although its taste is just as good.
+They grow up to 18 inches tall, but they should never be left in full sun because they may burn.
+Cuban oregano is delicious when used to flavor pizzas and a host of other Mediterranean dishes.
+Because of its strong flavor, it is recommended that you use lower quantities of this herb than you do other types of oregano.

 Mexican Bush Oregano

 Mexican oregano is not a member of the same genus that other oreganos are, but many cooks and gardeners still grow and use them quite often.
 They are not as sturdy as a true oregano plant, but it makes a great addition to any herb garden.
 In zones 9b through 11, it grows as an evergreen perennial, while it grows back in the spring after dying out in the wintertime if you’re in zones 8b to 9a.
 If you live in a warm climate and have an herb garden, its flowers are very ornamental and make the garden look more attractive.
-Mexican oregano is used frequently in various Mexican dishes, and it has a very strong flavor and aroma, especially when crushed.
+Mexican oregano has a very strong flavor and aroma, especially when crushed.

 Some oregano plants are used not for cooking, but for ornamental uses only.
 This includes: